 //Single scan of the SecurityEvent table SecurityEvent | where EventID == 8002 or EventID == 4799 | parse EventData with * "<FilePath>" FilePath "</FilePath>" * "<FileHash>" FileHash "</FileHash>" * //Relevant only for event 8002 | parse EventData with * "CallerProcessName\">" CallerProcessName1 "</Data>" * //Relevant only for event 4799 | extend FilePath = iif(isempty(CallerProcessName1),FilePath,"") | distinct FilePath, CallerProcessName1

-For example, the second query may process three times more data since it needs to fetch not one column but three:
+For example, the second query might process three times more data because it needs to fetch not one column but three:

 //Less columns --> Less data SecurityEvent | summarize count() by Computer